VirtualEngine/XenDesktop7Lab/README.md

+# XenDesktop7Lab

 The XenDesktop7Lab composite DSC resources mask some of the underlying implementation/complexities of the individual [XenDesktop7](https://github.com/VirtualEngine/XenDesktop7) DSC resources.
-The composite XenDesktop7Lab resources can be used to deploy Citrix XenDesktop v7.0, v7.1, v7.5, v7.6,
-v7.7 or v7.8 via PowerShell Desired State Configuration (DSC).
+The composite XenDesktop7Lab resources can be used to deploy Citrix XenDesktop v7.x via PowerShell Desired State Configuration (DSC).

+__NOTE: You cannot use PowerShell v5.0's `PsDscRunAsCredential` to deploy the XD7StoreFront* resources.
+Although these resources do not require a credential, it does mean that the `PsDscRunAsCredential` parameter cannot be used with the `XD7LabSimple` or the `XD7LabSimpleHttps` composite resource either.__

+## Included Resources

 This module contains the following DSC resources:

-### Included Resources

 * XD7LabAdministrator
   * Adds one or more XenDesktop Administrators.